fabiobento512/FRequest/readme.txt

 - Now it is possible to set the maximum response data size for display
 - Fixed bug: on a new project, after saving the project properties the body data of the selected request may be cleared
+- Now macOS users are warned about "App Translocation" when the application can't create its .config file
 ----------------------------------
 1.1, 28-01-2018
 - Morphed the QTextEdits to QPlainTextEdits in order to increase render performance for requests and responses data